This program is a named option in the Curriculum & Instruction M.S.

 The focus of this summer semester includes a field experience in the local community intended to involve program students with adolescents from diverse backgrounds.
 The university courses present assignments for students to carry out in the practicum sites.
 Within the content domain, program students will consider how academic subject knowledge is and should be translated into the curriculum.

 In this semester, program students are placed in local secondary schools.
 University courses provide assignments for students in their practicum sites and present concepts useful for understanding schooling, teaching, and students.
-Topics addressed across all coursework are working with all students, universal curriculum design, understanding contemporary adolescence, and theories of literacy and strategies in learning languages.
+Topics addressed across coursework include teaching methods to engage with all students, universal curriculum design, understanding contemporary adolescence, and theories of literacy and strategies in learning languages.

-Fall student teaching is typically 4 credits and spring student teaching is typically 8 credits, and includes a seminar.
-These courses are only required for certification; however, they are not required for the master's degree.
+Fall student teaching is typically 4 credits and spring student teaching is typically 8 credits, and includes a 1 credit seminar.
+Field-based courses are required for certification.

 Program students will be immersed in a semester of student teaching.
 University course work provides assignments for students to carry out in their student teaching as well as concepts and practices that will enhance their instructional effectiveness.
-Each student will also prepare and teach an instructional unit incorporating key teachings of the university courses from both semesters.
-This unit will also provide evidence of meeting edTPA requirements.
+During this semester, each student will prepare and teach an instructional unit incorporating concepts and theories from all previous semesters.
+The instructional unit exercise will also provide evidence for the Performance Assessment Portfolio.

 Recommended but not required for the master's degree.

-Students will also complete a portfolio including artifacts demonstrating proficiency on each of the School of Education’s Teaching Standards.
+Students will also complete a Performance Assessment Portfolio including artifacts demonstrating proficiency on each of the School of Education’s Teaching Standards.

 Graduate School Policies